SRM-Hackathon/Die2Hack/README.md

 using that data we will assign a specific cluster to the customer and the customer will get discounts based on the cluster assigned.

+## Business Model

+● According to customers shopping from a shop from our database we can monetize it.<br>
+● Each shop will have to pay a dynamic fees for each customer.<br>
+● There will be benefits like to get our service for 1 year or so to avail a paying fees reduce by some percent each customer, If a sum of amount is paid in advance.

+## Future Buisness Model

+After the platform is deployed for a few stored for a considered amount of time, we would have collected a <u>significant amount of dataset.</u>

+That dataset will contain the information like <u>shopping category and the price range of the products each customer buys</u>.

+That dataset can be used by an <u>upcoming or new business</u> to boost it's sales.

+So we are not just <u>earning by the usage of the portal</u> in general, even <u>data going through our portal</u> will help in <u>generating royalty.</u>

 ## Social Values

 ● Customers can keep track of their purchase history in